Bodens kommun förenklad logotyp

 Once installed, the system must be properly maintained.
 A septic tank must be emptied at least once a year, and only the municipality or its contractor is allowed to carry out the emptying.
 Your system must be sealed, correctly located, and in good condition to avoid contamination of drinking water or nearby lakes and watercourses.

-Supervision and inspection
+Inventory, supervision and inspection

 Taking a system out of use